8kristy/uwcs-remote-hackathon2020/README.md

 # Fake News Detector

-A Chrome browser extention which warns a user when they are viewing misleading or fake news based on a prediction from a machine learning model.
+A Chrome browser extension which warns a user when they are viewing misleading or fake news based on a prediction from a machine learning model.
 Developed as an entry for the University of Warwick Computing Society remote hackathon.

 ## Installation